 3. Plan your shed storage

-Create a group of those smaller items you use most often, and plan to keep them to the front of the shed, so you can grab them easily and get gardening instantly.
+Create a group of the smaller items you use most often, and plan to keep them to the front of the shed, so you can grab them easily and get gardening instantly.

 This handy canvas tool storage (opens in new tab) has plenty of pouches to store all your smaller garden paraphernalia and will take up minimal space.
 It also doubles as a stool for tackling that unruly buddleia.

-6. Shed tidy ideas to organise the small stuff
+7. Shed storage ideas to organize the small stuff

 Long-handled garden tools are best stored somewhere accessible but still out of the way (let’s avoid any Chaplin-esque re-enactments, please).
-Attaching a sturdy tool hanger to one of your shed walls will get them off the floor and neatly lined up.
+Attaching a sturdy tool hanger to one of your shed walls is one of our favorite garden shed storage ideas because it will get them off the floor and neatly lined up.

 Burgon & Ball’s tool rack (opens in new tab) has easy to use grip slots that will fit most garden tool handles and holds up to 3kg.
 The grips are also adjustable so you can make room for bigger items.

-One of our nifty small shed storage ideas but also nice addition for those lucky enough to have a large garden shed.
+This is one of our nifty small shed storage ideas but it’s also a great addition to a large garden shed.
 We have sung the praises of peg boards many a time for kitchens and home offices, and they are just as handy as garden shed storage.

 The Hang it Peg Board (opens in new tab) from The Worm That Turned comes with eight hooks and one shelf.
 Hook yours on a wall, to the side of shelving or the back of a door and adorn it with small secateurs, plant wire, keys, labels, you name it.

-Speaking of doors, don’t neglect them: put that otherwise wasted space to good use for shed storage.
+Speaking of doors, don’t neglect them in your search for shed storage ideas: put that otherwise wasted space to good use.
 Hang hooks and baskets on the inside panel to stash items that you always want to be accessible; use wire baskets to make the most of a compact shed or try adding hooks; or hang narrow shelves – just don't overload it.

 Looking for a storage container that looks good while helping you keep track of all the shed sundries?
 A spray painted storage caddy is perfect.
 The Shed Tidy (opens in new tab) is up to the task, with divided sections for all your shed's bits and bobs.